team-telnyx/telnyx-java/docs/NumberConfigurationsApi.md

         NumberConfigurationsApi apiInstance = new NumberConfigurationsApi(defaultClient);
         Integer pageNumber = 1; // Integer | The page number to load
-        Integer pageSize = 50; // Integer | The size of the page
+        Integer pageSize = 20; // Integer | The size of the page
         String filterPhoneNumber = "filterPhoneNumber_example"; // String | Filter by phone number.
 Requires at least three digits.
 Non-numerical characters will result in no values being returned.
-        String filterConnectionNameContains = test; // String | Filter contains connection name.
+        String filterConnectionNameContains = "test"; // String | Filter contains connection name.
 Requires at least three characters.
         String filterCustomerReference = "filterCustomerReference_example"; // String | Filter numbers via the customer_reference set.
-        String filterUsagePaymentMethod = channel; // String | Filter by usage_payment_method.
+        String filterUsagePaymentMethod = "pay-per-minute"; // String | Filter by usage_payment_method.
-        String sort = connection_name; // String | Specifies the sort order for results.
+        String sort = "purchased_at"; // String | Specifies the sort order for results.
 If not given, results are sorted by created_at in descending order. try {
             ListPhoneNumbersWithVoiceSettingsResponse result = api.listPhoneNumbersWithVoiceSettings()
                 .pageNumber(pageNumber)